albertvila/dotfiles/README.md

 - If you get the following error `zsh:1: command not found: pygmentize` doing a cat or more, just run the following command `sudo easy_install Pygments`

-- If you find the following error while updating homebrew apps
+- If you find the following error while updating homebrew apps, then you should remove one of the taps.
+You can see all of them using `brew tap` and remove one using `brew untap XXX`

 ```
 Error: Cask java8 exists in multiple taps:
   homebrew/cask-versions/java8
   caskroom/versions/java8
 ```

-  Then you should remove one of the taps, you can see all of them using `brew tap` and remove one using `brew untap XXX`

 - If you get issues with gpg, first check the current key is not expired using `gpg --list-secret`.
 If expired, you can change the expiratoin time using `gpg --edit-key XXX` and then using the `expire` command within the shell